 Image: viewing existing addon domains.

-There are a couple of actions you can perform on existing addon domains:
+There are a couple of actions for existing addon domains:

 If you need an addon domain but your hosting package doesn’t have any addon domains available then you can either upgrade your hosting package or purchase the addon domain addon.
-The latter option will be cheaper (£10 per annum plus VAT) but you will need to have enough available resources for the addon domain.
+The latter option is cheaper (£10 per annum plus VAT) but you need to have enough available resources.

-In other words, you will need to consider if you got enough available disk space, bandwidth, databases and email accounts on your hosting package to host another website.
-If you are not sure what the best option is, we are happy to help you decide: either give us a call on 0800 107 7979 or submit a ticket.
+The main thing to consider is whether or not you have enough available disk space, bandwidth, databases and email accounts on your current hosting plan.
+If you are not sure what your best option is, we are happy to help you decide: either give us a call on 0800 107 7979 or submit a ticket.

-If at any point you want to convert an addon domain to a stand-alone hosting account, we can do that for you.
+It is possible to convert an addon domain to a stand-alone hosting account.
 Please open a ticket if you would like us to do so.